Coronavirus Disease (COVID-19): Weekly Epidemiological Update (22 February 2022) - World

 Attachments

-Globally, during the week of 14 to 20 February 2022, the number of new COVID-19 cases and deaths decreased by 21% and 8% respectively, compared to the previous week.
-Across the six WHO regions, over 12 million new cases and over 67 000 new deaths were reported.
+Globally, during the week of 14 through 20 February 2022, the number of new COVID-19 cases decreased by 21% as compared to the previous week.
+In addition, the number of new deathsshowed a decreasing trend (-8%) when compared to the previous week (Figure 1).
+Across the six WHO regions, over 12 million new cases and over 67 000 new deaths were reported (Table 1).
 As of 20 February 2022, over 422 million confirmed cases and over 5.8 million deaths have been reported globally.

-At the regional level, the Western Pacific Region reported a 29% increase in the number of new weekly cases while all other regions reported decreases.
-The number of new weekly deaths increased in the Western Pacific (+21%) and the African (+20%) regions, and decreased in the South-East Asia (-37%), the Regions of the Americas (-9%), the European (-5%) and Eastern Mediterranean regions (-4%).
+At the regional level, the Western Pacific Region reported a 29% increase in the number of new weekly cases, while all other regions reported decreases: the Eastern Mediterranean Region (-34%), the Region of the Americas (-29%), the European Region (-26%), the African Region (-22%) and the South-East Asia Region (-17%).
+The number of new weekly deaths increased in the Western Pacific (+21%) and African (+20%) Regions and decreased in the South-East Asia (-37%), the Regions of Americas (-9%), the European Region (-5%) and the Eastern Mediterranean Region (-4%).